socrateingeniour/TheLibrary/readme.md

 This project is more than just a static collection; it's an active learning tool where I translate theoretical knowledge into practical code.

-## 🎯 Objectives
+## 🎯 Core Principles & Objectives

-My primary goals for "The Library" are:
+**Core Principles:**

+- **Modularity:** Components are designed to be as independent as possible to promote reusability.

+- **Testing:** All mathematical operations must have corresponding unit tests to ensure correctness and prevent regressions.

+- **Documentation:** Public-facing classes, methods, and functions will have clear docstrings explaining their purpose, parameters, and return values.

+- **Version Control:** Git is used from the start, with a convention of frequent, clear commit messages.

+- **Mathematical Precision:** All implemented formulas and algorithms are checked against reliable sources to ensure accuracy.

+**Primary Goals**:

 *   **Deepen Understanding:** To solidify my grasp of algebric and quantitative/analytic concepts by implementing them programmatically.
 The act of coding a concept forces a deeper level of understanding.
 *   **Language Proficiency:** To learn and improve my skills in both **Python** and **Java** by developing two separate, parallel versions of this application.
 This will allow me to compare implementations and understand language-specific nuances.
-*   **Reusable Resource:** To potentially develop this into a robust library that I can leverage for other personal projects requiring mathematical or scientific computations.
+*   **Useful Resource:** To potentially develop this into a robust library that I can leverage for other personal projects requiring mathematical or scientific computations.
 *   **Track Progress:** To serve as a tangible record of my learning and development in various STEM fields.

 ## 🚀 Current Plans & Roadmap